openhab/openhab-addons/addons/binding/org.openhab.binding.icloud/README.md

 ## Discovery

-For each iCloud account to be included an iCloud binding thing needs to be configured with your ID and password.
+For each iCloud account to be included an iCloud Binding Thing needs to be configured with your ID and password.
 The devices registered to this account will then be automatically discovered.

 ## Binding Configuration

-The binding has no configuration options, all configuration is done at Thing level.
+The Binding has no configuration options, all configuration is done at Thing level.

 ## Thing Configuration

-The binding provides two thing types.
+The Binding provides two Thing types.

 ### iCloud Account (Bridge) Thing